linux-system-roles/snapshot/README.md

 snapshot_lvm_verify_only is intended to be used to double check that the snapshot or remove command have completed the operation correctly.

+### snapshot_lvm_mountpoint_create

+If the mount point specified doesn't currently exist, create the mount point and any parent directories necessary for the mount point.
+When used inside of a snapset definition, use mountpoint_create parameter.

+### snapshot_lvm_mountpoint

+The mount target for the block device.
+When used inside of a snapset definition, use mountpoint parameter.

+### snapshot_lvm_mount_origin

+If set to true, mount the origin of the snapshot rather than the snapshot.
+When used inside of a snapset definition, use mount_origin parameter.

+### snapshot_lvm_unmount_all

+If set to true, unmount all mountpoint for the resulting blockdevice.
+Linux allows filesytems to be mounted in multiple locations.
+Setting this flag will unmount all locations.

 ### Variables Exported by the Role